ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

-# Open pfSense ports for AP to ZoneDirector communication
+# Configure pfSense for AP to ZoneDirector / Unleashed Dedicated Master communication

-ZoneDirector 10.5.1 enables secure AP provisioning, so it is feasible to connect APs to the ZoneDirector 1200 over the internet.
+You can use ZoneDirector or Unleashed Dedicated Master to manage APs at remote locations, and tunnel selected traffic back to a central location.

-Your ZoneDirector and your APs can be behind NAT routers, but the ZoneDirector's NAT router requires a static IP address.
+Your ZoneDirector or Dedicated Master can be behind a NAT router, but this router requires a static IP address.
+Your APs can be behind NAT or double-NAT (e.g. if your ISP uses CGNAT).

+# ZoneDirector

+You should enable Secure AP Provisioning (which is the default for ZoneDirector 10.5.1).

 You need to NAT incoming UDP 12222,12223 & TCP 443,11443 WAN traffic to your ZoneDirector.
 And you need to configure your APs with the public IP address of your ZoneDirector.